 All individual sessions are 50 minutes long and couple therapy is one hour.

-Payment is made by cash or cheque at the beginning of each session.
+Payment is made by cash or bank transfer at the beginning of each session.

 How I work